ortus-docs/cbvalidation-docs/overview/valid-constraints/README.md

 ## udf

 The field value, the target object, and an empty metadata structure will be passed to the declared closure/lambda to use for validation.
-The UDF must return **boolean**, `validate( value, target, metadata ):boolean`
+The UDF must return **boolean**, `validate( value, target, metadata ):boolean`.
+NOTE: The target object passed in is actually an instance of "GenericObject", not a struct.
+To access the underlying struct, use the getMemento() function and perfom any comparisons on that.
+See the example below.

 Any data you place in the `metadata` structure will be set in the validation result object for later retrieval.